Letter to Parents, Guardians, and Families

 Registered Fraternal Organizations

-The fraternal organizations are governed by a Statement of Relationship between the College and the organizations, the Inter-Greek Council constitution, and the Student Code of Conduct.
+The social fraternal organizations are governed by a Statement of Relationship between the College and the organizations, the Inter-Greek Council constitution, and the Student Code of Conduct.
 This relationship statement formalizes the expectations, rights and responsibilities of both the College and the organizations themselves, so that each group knows what is expected of it and what can be expected of the other.
 Fraternal organizations do not have College-sponsored housing on or off campus, but their official registration with the College authorizes them to use campus facilities for their activities, to participate in social, recreational and intramural programs, and to work with other student organizations to sponsor campus events and programs.
 If members of these registered groups choose to conduct their activities off campus, they do so without College supervision.
 If you have any questions about the registration status or conduct standing of an organization, please contact me or look at our website.

 Alpha Chi Rho (Crow), Delta Kappa Tau (DK), Men of Action and Change (MAC), Omega Beta Psi (Omega), Phi Kappa Chi (Phi Kap), Sigma Alpha Mu (SAM), Sigma Nu Chi (Sig Nu), Sigma Tau Psi (Sig Tau), Theta Chi, Zeta Beta Xi (ZBXi)